I stand for taking action to the highest level, for the good of the many rather than the few, and in the long-term rather than the short-term.

+I stand for ecological thinking in the acknowledgement that our world is interconnected.
+I recognise that we are facing an environmental crisis, and that all levels of government must act accordingly.
 Accommodating the forecast growth in Cork’s population will decide the county’s character for generations.
-Paraphrasing the biologist Aldo Leopold, our landscape is a portrait of ourselves.
-Truly sustainable action can make Cork a model for Ireland and the world; a place to live and work where everywhere is somewhere worth caring for.
+Enacting principles of true sustainability can make Cork a model for Ireland and the world; a place to live and work where everywhere is somewhere worth caring for.

-- The environment.
-I would work to create spaces for people and wildlife, whilst trying to combat problems such as fly-tipping and light pollution.
+To paraphrase the biologist Aldo Leopold: our landscape is a portrait of ourselves.
+I am working to create spaces for people and wildlife, whilst working on problems such as fly-tipping and light pollution.